Unsolved case

 The federal enquiry and the accompanying admission by the Cameroonian army were noted as being among the first instances of the army acknowledging responsibility for civilian killings during the Anglophone Crisis.
 Human Rights Watch welcomed the government's enquiry and admission as "a positive step."

-No individuals have been publicly named as charged or convicted in connection with the killings based on currently available sourcing.
+No individual is documented as having been charged or convicted in connection with the killings.

 Key facts